-Levels of educational attainment in Bay Ridge/ Bensonhurst are similar to New York City as a whole.
-Slightly more than 20% of residents are college graduates.
-In this neighborhood, 16% of residents live in poverty (vs. 21% citywide) and 9% are unemployed, similar to the citywide rate of 10%.
+Levels of educational attainment in the Upper West Side are higher than New York City as a whole; nearly one third of neighborhood residents are college graduates (vs. 21% citywide).

+In this neighborhood, only 11% of residents live in poverty (vs. 21% citywide) and 6% are unemployed, slightly less than the citywide rate of 10%.

-Food and Beverage Consumption in Bay Ridge/Bensonhurst
+Food and Beverage Consumption in the Upper West Side

 According to the 2015 U.S. Dietary Guidelines,1 Americans should eat five or more servings of fruits and vegetables each day.

-In Bay Ridge/Bensonhurst, a slightly lower percentage of residents are meeting this standard than in New York City overall (9% vs. 11%), and 8% consume no fruits or vegetables in a day (vs. 12% citywide).
-The vast majority of residents both in this neighborhood (83%) and citywide (77%) consume between one and four servings of fruits or vegetables per day.
+A greater percentage of Upper West Side residents are meeting this standard (16% vs. 11% in NYC).
+The vast majority of residents both in this neighborhood and citywide consume between one and four servings of fruits or vegetables per day.

 Federal dietary guidelines also recommend limiting daily sugar intake to no more than 10% of calories-that is, no more than 12 teaspoons of sugar for a 2000-calorie-a-day diet.
-One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.2 Sugary drink consumption is similar in Bay Ridge/Bensonhurst and New York City.
-In this neighborhood, a slightly lower percentage of residents drink one or more sugary beverages daily compared to citywide (20% vs. 24%).
+One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.2

+The majority (54%) of Upper West Side residents consume no sugary drinks, higher than citywide (45%).
+In this neighborhood, only 11% of residents drink one or more sugary beverages daily, lower than New York City as a whole (24%).

 Daily Consumption of Fruits and Vegetables